Skip navigation

 Some people who get hepatitis A do not feel unwell.
 Many children under five years old will not feel or look unwell.
 But most adults and children aged over six will feel unwell.
 70% of adults will also have jaundice.
 Most people feel unwell for up to 2 months.
 There are some who feel unwell for up to 6 months.
 Most people fully recover.

 If you think you could have hepatitis A, talk to your doctor straight away.
-You can get a treatment called PEP (post-exposure prophylaxis) which could stop the hepatitis A.
+You can get a treatment called PEP (post-exposure prophylaxis) which could stop you from getting sick from hepatitis A.

 Hepatitis A can spread to others easily.
 If you have it, you should stay away from places like childcare, school, or work.
 Your doctor will tell you when you can't infect people any more.